 Worm treatments are available in tablet, spot-on or powder form and are available over the counter.
 Our flea treatments are either in tablet form or as spot-on treatments, and are prescription medications, meaning we will need to examine your pet at least every 6 months (in accordance with the Veterinary Medicines Regulations Act 2005 and Royal College of Veterinary Surgeons guidelines.)
 This ensures the treatment and dose are effective, and that there are no undesirable side effects.
 Flea and worm treatments can be provided or administered during routine appointments for vaccination, or can be ordered in advance from the surgery provided we have seen your pet within the previous 6 months.

 We begin neutering cats and dogs from 6 months of age, providing we consider them to be large enough and able to cope with surgery.
 We are happy to discuss the best time for neutering with you prior to booking the procedure.
-We are sometimes able to neuter dogs and cats earlier than 6 months of age if there are any behavioural issues, so feel free to get in touch if you have any concerns.
+We are sometimes able to neuter dogs and cats earlier than 6 months of age if there are any behavioural issues, or in some instances may recommend delaying neutering, so feel free to get in touch if you have any concerns.
 Rabbits can be neutered earlier, from 5 months.